GabeStah/Airbrake.io/Copy/Language Page Rewrites/DotNET/text.md

 ## Quick Setup

-If you haven't done so already, all installations start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and creating a new project to configure.
+To begin using `Sharpbrake` start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.

 ### Install the Sharpbrake Client